Article - State Government

 (d) A claim under this subtitle is denied finally:

-(1) if, by certified mail, return receipt requested, under a postmark of the United States Postal Service, the Treasurer or designee sends the claimant, or the legal representative or counsel for the claimant written notice of denial; or
+(1) if the Treasurer or designee sends the claimant, or the legal representative or counsel for the claimant written notice of denial by:

 (2) if the Treasurer or designee fails to give notice of a final decision within 6 months after the filing of the claim.